joao-zanutto/terraform-aws-ecs-cluster/README.md

 # AWS ECS Cluster Module - EC2 Backed

 Terraform module that spins up a ECS cluster backed by EC2 instances created by an Auto-Scaling Group.
+The default Security Group configuration on this module is ideal to use with the `awsvpc` ECS networking type, if you intend to use the `bridge` networking type, you'll need to open ports on the security group.

 ## Example